actindi/act-fluent-logger-rails/README.md

  * fluent_port: The port number of Fluentd.
  * tag: The tag of the Fluentd event.
  * messages_type: The type of log messages. 'string' or 'array'.

+# pass a settings object to ActFluentLoggerRails::Logger.new

+    config.logger = ActFluentLoggerRails::Logger.
+      new(settings: {
+            host: '127.0.0.1',
+            port: 24224,
+	    tag: 'foo',
+	    messages_type: 'string'})

 If it is 'string', the log messages is a String.
 ```
 2013-01-18T15:04:50+09:00 foo {"messages":"Started GET \"/\" for 127.0.0.1 at 2013-01-18 15:04:49 +0900\nProcessing by TopController#index as HTML\nCompleted 200 OK in 635ms (Views: 479.3ms | ActiveRecord: 39.6ms)"],"level":"INFO"}
 ```